-What It’s About: In the future, Christmas is not a time to rejoice, as Santa Claus has now become a robot who instead of delivering coal to the naughty instead delivers a quick but painful death.
-So, of course, on Christmas eve the Planet Express delivery crew has a mission to Robot Santa’s colony on Neptune, but through an accident they actually trap the sadistic robot in ice.
+What It’s About: In the future, Christmas is not a time to rejoice, as Santa Claus has now become a robot who instead of delivering coal to the naughty instead delivers a quick, but painful death.
+So, of course, on Christmas eve the Planet Express delivery crew has a mission to Robot Santa’s colony on Neptune, but through an accident, they actually trap the sadistic robot in ice.
 Through a hilarious song and dance number, Fry, Leela, and Bender quickly become the Neptunians new cruel overlords, working their slave labor into shape and making adequate toys for Christmas.
-Bender steps in Santa, but his efforts to deliver presents like the traditional Santa are met with hostility by a people more accustomed to having to defend themselves from the murderous Robot Santa.
+Bender steps in as Santa, but his efforts to deliver presents like the traditional Santa are met with hostility by a people more accustomed to having to defend themselves from the murderous Robot version.

 Why It’s Awesome: Many Christmas stories end with a re-affirmation of the family unit or community, cutting through the commercial appeal of presents and arguing for the way in which an event like Christmas gathers us together for the better.
-Futurama’s approach to this is to present a future in which we are actually forced together at Christmas out of fear of a robot santa who will kill us, a fun, sci-fi twist on the more sinister iterations of the Santa Claus figure across cultures and throughout history before Coca Cola got to him.
+Futurama’s approach to this is to present a future in which we are actually forced together at Christmas out of fear of a robot santa who will kill us, a fun, sci-fi twist on the more sinister iterations of the Santa Claus figure across cultures and throughout history before Coca-Cola got to him.